olmallet81/URT/README.md

     - *show()* outputs the results

 - ### Additionnal tools (not members of *OLS*)
-URT provides 3 functions located in ./URT/include/Tools.hpp, to add quickly constant terms to a Matrix object:
+URT provides three functions located in ./URT/include/Tools.hpp, to add quickly constant terms to a *Matrix* object:
     - *add_intercept()* inserts a column of ones at the end of a *Matrix* object as shown in the example below
     - *add_constant_trend()* inserts a constant trend at the end of a *Matrix* object (1,2,3,...)
     - *add_quadratic_trend()* inserts a quadratic trend at the end of a *Matrix* object (1,4,9,...)